akauppi/svg.rx.js/README.md

 - [src/svg.rx.js](src/svg.rx.js)

->Note: The code is currently using RxJS 5.0.0 beta.
-Once RxJS 5 becomes available via node.js, we're moving to it.
-Check the [current situation](https://www.npmjs.com/package/rxjs) of RxJS releases for npm. |
+>Note: The code is currently using RxJS 5.

 ><font color=orange>⚠️ RxJS is now at 6.5.3 and 7.0.0-alpha.0.
 Upgrade to 6.x.</font>